-The undersigned hereby appoints Mr. O. Bruton Smith and Mr. William I. Belk as proxies, each with the power to appoint his Substitute, and hereby authorizes them to represent and vote, as designated below, all shares of the Voting Stock of Sonic Automotive, Inc. held of record by the undersigned on February 23, 2005, at the Annual Meeting of Stockholders to be held on April 21, 2005 or any adjournment thereof.
+The undersigned hereby appoints Mr. William I. Belk and Mr. Stephen K. Coss as proxies, each with the power to appoint his Substitute, and hereby authorizes them to represent and vote, as designated below, all shares of the Voting Stock of Sonic Automotive, Inc. held of record by the undersigned on February 22, 2006, at the Annual Meeting of Stockholders to be held on April 20, 2006 or any adjournment thereof.

-The Board of Directors recommends a vote "FOR ALL" nominees in Item 1 and "FOR" Items 2 and 3.
+The Board of Directors recommends a vote "FOR ALL" nominees in Item 1 and "FOR" Item 2.

-ELECTION OF DIRECTORS Nominees: H. Robert Heller and Robert L. Rewey (Mark o only one of the folic wing boxes.)
-VOTE FOR ALL nominees listed above, except vote withheld as to the following nominee (if any): VÕTE WITHHELD as to all no minees 2.
-2. APPROVAL OF THE SONIC AUTOMOTIVE, INC. 2005 FORMULA RESTRICTED STOCK PLAN FOR NON-EMPLOYEE DIRECTORS □ FOR AGAINST ☐ ABSTAIN 3.
-RATIFICATION OF APPOINTMENT OF DELOITTE & TO OUCHE LLP AS T HE COMPANY'S INDEPENDEN IT ACCOUNTANTS □ FOR AGAINST ☐ ABSTAIN
+☐ Please mark here if you intend to attend the Meeting of Stockholders.

+LECTION OF DIRECTORS ominees: O. Bruton Smith, Jeffrey C. Rachor and William R. Brooks (Mark only one of the following boxes.)

+[ VOTE FOR ALL nominees listed above, except vote withheld as to the following nominee(s) (if any):

+2. R ATIFICATION OF APPOINTMENT OF DELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT ACCOUNTANTS

+□ FOR □ AGAINST □ ABSTAIN

 In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.

-PLEASE MARK, SIGN BELOW, DATE AND RETURN THIS PROXY PROMPTLY IN THE ENVELOPE FURNISHED.

-Please sign exactly as name appears below.
+Please PLEASE MARK, SIGN BELOW, DATE AND RETURN THIS PROXY PROMPTLY IN THE ENVELOPE FURNISHED. ign exactly as name appears below.

-When shares are held by joint tenants, both should sign.
+hares are held by joint tenants, both should sign.
 When signing as attorney, as executor, administrator, trustee or guardian, please give full title as such.
-If a corporation, please sign in full corporate name by President or other authorized officer.
+If a corporation ign in full corporate name by President or other authorized officer.
 If a partnership, please sign in partnership name by authorized person.

 Class A Common Stock Shares:

-Class B Common Stock Shares: -
+Class E Common Stock Shares:

-Dated:, 2005

-Signature:
+Dated: , 2006

+Signatu re:

 Printed Name:

-Signature, if held jointly:
+Signatu re, if held jointly:

 Printed Name:

-☐ Please mark here if you intend to attend the Mee eting of Stockholders.